 Nuno has been involved in a customer-facing role for the past 15 years.
 Majority of which was spent at SAP in various capacities.
 He managed a team of CSMs and worked closely with product and program owners to bring added value to their product offerings.

-I have had different roles with different companies, which helped me to gain a unique perspective on understanding customer needs that transpire during their interaction with us.
+I have had different roles with different companies, which helped me gain a unique perspective on understanding customer needs that transpire during their interaction with us.

 It serves as a guiding philosophy in creating a successful roadmap and business outcome strategy.
-To ensure that proper value is provided, customer feedback and VOC should not be ignored when delivering or designing for contextual customer experience.
+To ensure that proper value is provided, customer feedback and VOC should not be ignored when delivering or designing a contextual customer experience.

 Winning and keeping customers